The Best Time To Visit Cozumel: A Month By Month Guide

 There are three distinct travel seasons here: high season, low season, and shoulder season.
 Before we dive into Cozumel’s travel seasons, here’s a quick breakdown of how the weather fluctuates throughout the year in Cozumel.

-• WET SEASON: The wet season runs from May to October and tends to be actually hotter than the dry season.
+• WET SEASON: May to October.
+Wet season tends to be hotter than the dry season.

 High Season In Cozumel